 - Prepare your child - if your child has a nut allergy, explain to them that there may be food at the party that they can't eat.
 Tell them to ask you before eating anything on offer, and bring some treats that you know they can enjoy.

 Over Christmas and throughout the year, if you have been issued an adrenaline auto-injector (AAI) always have this ready for emergency use.

 Allergy UK has some useful tips to help you stay in control of what you're eating when dining out, both over Christmas and throughout the year.

 Even food which doesn't have nuts listed in the ingredients may have been cooked in oil containing nuts or sesame seeds.
 Cross-contamination of food cooked in the same oil as nut-containing food can also cause an allergic reaction.

 - Research the restaurant in advance - look at the menu options online or call the restaurant to ask about their nut-free options, how the food is prepared, and whether cross-contamination with allergens is controlled.

-- Avoid buffets or salad bars - shared utensils increase the potential for cross-contamination between dishes.
+- Avoid food buffets or salad bars - shared utensils increase the potential for cross-contamination between dishes.

 - Ask for allergy-friendly menus at catered events.